wdporter/acim/text/1-the-meaning-of-miracles/readme.md

 :::
 ::::

-<a id="t-1-i-14"></a>14.&emsp;Miracles bear witness to truth. ^2^They are convincing because they arise from conviction. ^3^Without conviction they deteriorate into magic, which is mindless and therefore destructive; or rather, the uncreative use of mind.
+<a name="t-1-i-14"></a>14.&emsp;Miracles bear witness to truth. ^2^They are convincing because they arise from conviction. ^3^Without conviction they deteriorate into magic, which is mindless and therefore destructive; or rather, the uncreative use of mind.

 ::::tabs
 ::: tab Expanded
-Miracles bear witness to truth. ^2^They [miracles] are convincing because they [miracles] arise from conviction. ^3^Without conviction they [miracles] deteriorate into magic, which [magic] is mindless and therefore destructive; or rather, the uncreative use of mind.
+14.&emsp;Miracles bear witness to truth. ^2^They [miracles] are convincing because they [miracles] arise from conviction. ^3^Without conviction they [miracles] deteriorate into magic, which [magic] is mindless and therefore destructive; or rather, the uncreative use of mind.
 :::
 ::: tab Substituted
-Miracles bear witness to truth. ^2^Miracles are convincing because miracles arise from conviction.
+14.&emsp;Miracles bear witness to truth. ^2^Miracles are convincing because miracles arise from conviction.
 ^3^Without conviction miracles deteriorate into magic; magic is mindless and therefore destructive; or rather, the uncreative use of mind.
 :::
 ::: tab Simplified